Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Related Work

-Mixture-of-Experts architectures provide an important precedent for increasing capacity under bounded per-token compute.
-DeepSeekMoE studies expert specialization and shared experts to reduce redundancy and improve routing behavior \cite{dai-etal-2024-deepseekmoe}.
-LLaMA-MoE shows that dense decoders can be converted into sparse expert systems and recovered through continued pre-training \cite{zhu-etal-2024-llama}, while sparse expertization can also be made highly parameter-efficient for instruction adaptation \cite{zadouri2024extremepeftmoe}.
-More generally, router design itself often becomes the limiting factor in sparse systems, as emphasized by recent work on mixtures of routers \cite{zhang2025mor}. \textsc{TRC}$^2$ shares with this literature the view that selective computation is useful, but it uses routing for modulatory control and plasticity management rather than only for scaling feed-forward capacity.
+Selective computation provides a second precedent.
+DeepSeekMoE studies expert specialization and shared experts \cite{dai-etal-2024-deepseekmoe}; LLaMA-MoE shows that dense decoders can be converted into sparse expert systems through continued pre-training \cite{zhu-etal-2024-llama}; sparse expertization can also be made highly parameter-efficient for instruction adaptation \cite{zadouri2024extremepeftmoe}; and router design itself often becomes the limiting factor in sparse systems \cite{zhang2025mor}. \textsc{TRC}$^2$ shares this emphasis on selectivity, but uses routing for modulatory control and plasticity management rather than only for scaling feed-forward capacity.

-Efficient sequence backbones have also broadened the design space beyond dense attention-only decoders.
-Mamba established selective state-space computation as a competitive foundation-model backbone with linear-time sequence processing \cite{gu2024mamba}.
-BlackMamba combines state-space dynamics with sparse experts, showing that routing and recurrent sequence cores can coexist within one architecture \cite{anthony2024blackmamba}.
-RWKV-style models provide another recurrent alternative with stronger state parameterization \cite{peng2024eaglefinch}.
-At the systems level, FlashAttention-3 underscores how strongly practical performance depends on kernel design and execution efficiency \cite{shah2024flashattention3}.
-These developments motivate evaluating \textsc{TRC}$^2$ not only as a learning architecture but also as a systems object, since the benefits of selective computation depend on how efficiently the active pathway can be executed.
+Efficient sequence backbones further widen the design space.
+Mamba establishes selective state-space computation as a competitive backbone \cite{gu2024mamba}; BlackMamba combines state-space dynamics with sparse experts \cite{anthony2024blackmamba}; RWKV-type models offer another recurrent alternative \cite{peng2024eaglefinch}; and FlashAttention-3 highlights the importance of kernel efficiency in practical performance \cite{shah2024flashattention3}.
+Our design is also informed by neuroscience, using the thalamic and hippocampal pathways as architectural guidance rather than literal biological models.
+This perspective is consistent with work on hippocampal-cortical consolidation, predictive reward representations, and structured biological control signals \cite{lee2023neocortical,yaghoubi2026predictive,hansen2022mapping,liu2025phase,song2024inferring}.

-Our design is also informed by neuroscience, though we use these ideas as architectural guidance rather than as strict biological modeling.
-The thalamic pathway is motivated by the idea of selective, state-dependent modulation of cortical processing, while the hippocampal pathway is designed around event-selective storage, delayed surprise-based writing, and replay-driven consolidation.
-More broadly, recent work on hippocampal-cortical consolidation, predictive reward representations, and structured biological control signals supports the broader premise that scalable learning systems may benefit from separating slow stable structure from fast adaptive pathways \cite{lee2023neocortical,yaghoubi2026predictive,hansen2022mapping,liu2025phase,song2024inferring}.